Navigate The Path To Your Profession

-Taken directly from Fossil Rim’s mission statement, this article spotlights the “training of professionals” aspect with the help of Intern Coordinator Kristen Hannah.
+Taken directly from Fossil Rim’s mission statement, this article spotlights the “training of professionals” aspect with the help of Executive Coordinator Kristen Hannah.

 First of all, it is important to know the variety of internships available, as well as their corresponding application deadlines.
 The Hoofstock Animal Care Internship is offered in the Spring (deadline of Oct.
 1), Summer (March 1), and Fall (June 1).
 The Children’s Animal Center Internship, the Veterinary Technician Internship, the Rhino Internship, and the Whitfield Collins Carnivore Internship are also offered in the same seasons with the same deadlines.

 The Conservation Education Internship is offered from February to June (Oct.
 1) and May to November (March 1).
 The Prairie Grouse Conservation Internship is offered in the Spring (March 1, rolling acceptance).

 Last, but certainly not least, the Animal Health Veterinary Preceptorship is available for a six to eight-week period and the applicant submits three blocks of time that would be feasible for him or her during the year.
 Preceptorship applicants should apply 18-plus months in advance.